fchauvel/ntnu-idata2302-website/source/labs/sequences.rst

 ===============

-We focus here on finding extrema, that is, both the minimum and the maximum of the given sequence.
+We focus here on finding extrema, that is, both the minimum and the maximum of the sequence.

 .. exercise:: 3 points
    :label: lab/sequences/extrema/code
    :nonumber:

-   Propose an algorithm the finds both the minimum and the maximum of the given sequence.
+   Propose an algorithm the finds both the minimum and the maximum of the sequence.

    .. code-block:: java